The Best Zercher Squats You’ve Never Done

 Another unique benefit of the Landmine Zercher squat is that the lifter can anchor the thicker portion of the barbell (i.e. the collar) into their elbow which feels much more comfortable on the elbow crease than holding the thinner portion of the bar.
 Similar to the hanging kettlebell variation, the landmine station can also be used to perform a number of Zercher variations including, squats, good mornings, lunges, lateral squats, single leg squats, single leg hinges, and Bulgarian squats.

-If you’re looking for a program that teaches you how to incorporate unique lower body exercises into your routine, check out my Complete Templates Series.
+If you’re looking for a program that incorporates these and many other unique lower body exercises into your training routine check out my daily member workouts with Training Redefined here.